CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

-Introduction
-==
+Introduction on LoRaCAM prototyping and development process ==

 In the PEPR AgriFutur project, in addition to more traditional sensors (soil humidity/temperature, air temperature/humidity, C02, ...) we will develop an ESP32S3-based advanced image sensor with LoRa transmission and embedded AI capabilities.
+We call it LoRaCAM.
 The objective is to used such image device to capture more advanced environmental conditions in order to better qualify and quantify the impact of agroecological practices.

 The work presented here is an update of our previous works on image transmission, first using IEEE 802.15.4 back in 2014, then LoRa in 2016:  [https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html](https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/imagesensor.html).
-We will use the state-of-the-art ESP32 microcontroller to control the camera and run embedded AI processing.
+Now, we will use state-of-the-art ESP32 microcontrollers to control the camera and run embedded AI processing.

 The proposed image encoding format is adapted to low bandwidth and lossy networks.
 It is explained in detail in this previous [tools page](https://cpham.perso.univ-pau.fr/WSN-MODEL/tool-html/tools.html) where you could see the impact of the quality factor on image size and quality, and the robustness of the proposed image format in case of packet losses.